seancorfield/seancorfield.github.io/content/md/posts/2023/02/28/long-term-funding-1.md

 In January, I stripped the wrapper out of all my open source projects' `build.clj` files as a way to make them a better example for beginners.
-I also stripped the wrapper out of the
+I went on to strip the wrapper out of the
 [usermanager example application](https://github.com/seancorfield/usermanager-example)
-that I regularly link beginners to, as a basic web application, and out of [`deps-new`](https://github.com/seancorfield/deps-new) so that people will (hopefully) stop creating projects that use my wrapper.
+that I regularly link beginners to, as a basic web application, and out of the project templates in [`deps-new`](https://github.com/seancorfield/deps-new) so that people creating projects via that will no longer use my wrapper.

 The net result should be many more examples of how to use `tools.build` directly and a normalization of how `build.clj` files should be written.